Ukrainian Eatery in Vancouver: Kozak

 There are many Ukrainian immigrants living in my neighborhood.

-The baker, the butcher, the hotdog lady, and even the manager of the apartment I live in are Ukrainians.
+A baker, a butcher, a hotdog lady, and even managers of the apartment I live in are Ukrainians.

 I earnestly pray for the peace in Ukraine for the neighbors I love and for the people in Ukraine.